-Sven Stremke is Associate Professor (tenured) Landscape Architecture at Wageningen University and Professor Landscape Architecture at the Amsterdam Academy of Architecture/University of the Arts (part-time).
+Sven Stremke is Associate Professor Landscape Architecture (tenured) at Wageningen University.
+From 2017 until 2022, he was Professor at the Amsterdam University of the Arts.
 His research focuses on sustainable landscapes with special attention to energy transition.

 In 2019, with support of the ESG directors, Sven and his WEnR colleague Jeroen Sluijsmans launched the so-called Solar Research Program: A One Wageningen initiative to consolidate and boost research on solar energy at Wageningen UR.

-In 2017, Sven initiated the WUR Energy Alliance: A One Wageningen platform for currently 50 researchers/teachers working on energy transition.
+In 2017, Sven initiated the WUR Energy Alliance: A One Wageningen platform for currently 50 researchers/teachers from all WUR departments working on energy transition.

 In 2012, Sven Stremke and Renée de Waal launched the NRGlab, a laboratory devoted to research on energy transition and design of sustainable energy landscapes.
-Together with his colleagues from the NRGlab, he is conducting research in various regions in the Netherlands, at the national scale (National Perspective Energy and Space) and abroad (collaboration with Belgium, France, Italy and the United States).
+Sven conducts research across spatial scales in the Netherlands (e.g. Energietuinen NL and GAZO projects) and abroad (e.g. Belgium, France, Italy and the United States).